sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 }

 void loop() {
+	// Get distance value from sensor
 	distance = sonarSensor.ping_cm();
-	Serial.println("Sonar distance: " + String(distance));
+	// Print it out to the serial monitor Serial.println("Sonar distance: " + String(distance));

+	// If-else statement
 	if (distance < 10) {
 		// Turn on the LED, if the distance is < 10cm digitalWrite(LED_PIN, HIGH);